MR No. 2015 – 20

 Full report here.

-The FMA is required under the Financial Markets Conduct Act to carry out a review of NZX, at least annually, to monitor how well the NZX is meeting its licenced market obligations.
+The FMA is required under the Financial Markets Conduct Act to carry out a review of NZX, at least annually, to monitor how well the NZX is meeting its licensed market obligations.
 The NZX General Obligations Review is one of several reports the FMA is required to deliver each year to meets its statutory obligations.
 The FMA will undertake another NZX statutory review in 2016 based on calendar year from January – December 2015.

 09 300 0465